Interoperability - components of BIM technology

 Direct3D technology - graphics speed-up

 Presentation of design models is based on Direct3D technology.
 The memory of video adapter is used.
 Optimized algorithms for generation of images are developed for fast and high-quality visualization of large-scale design models.
 In real time mode it is possible to preview and rotate the model that contains several millions of elements.
-LIRA-SAPR program becomes more easy-to-use when the user works with large problems (design models) at the expense of optimum useage of computer hardware.
+LIRA-FEM program becomes more easy-to-use when the user works with large problems (design models) at the expense of optimum useage of computer hardware.

 Previous visualization system is saved, several algorithms are optimized and there is an option to switch between available methods of model presentation.